Sound & Color

-Sound & Color is the second and final studio album by American band Alabama Shakes.
-It was released on April 17, 2015 via ATO Records.
+Sound & Color is the second studio album by American band Alabama Shakes, released on April 17, 2015, by ATO Records.

-Sound & Color debuted at number one on the Billboard 200 in the U.S., giving the band their first chart-topper; globally, the album hit the top ten in Australia, the Netherlands, Switzerland and the United Kingdom.
-The album was also a critical success and was nominated six Grammy Awards, winning four for Best Alternative Music Album, Best Engineered Album, Non-Classical, as well as Best Rock Performance and Best Rock Song for "Don't Wanna Fight".
+The album debuted at number one on the Billboard 200 in the U.S., giving the band their first chart-topper; globally, the album hit the top ten in Australia, the Netherlands, Switzerland, and the United Kingdom.
+It was also a critical success and was nominated for six Grammy Awards, winning four for Best Alternative Music Album, Best Engineered Album, Non-Classical, as well as Best Rock Performance and Best Rock Song for "Don't Wanna Fight".
 It spawned four singles; "Don't Wanna Fight" was the most successful, peaking at number two on Billboard's Adult Alternative Songs chart.

 Background

 Alabama Shakes began recording their second album in late 2013.
 The group listened to anything and everything for influence, without regard for its public reception in the end.
 They spent over a year in the studio, with no clear end-goal, as they had not written any new songs due to their exhaustive touring schedule.
 Sound & Color is steeped in several different genres, touching on shoegaze to bands such as MC5.

 In promotion of Sound & Color, the group appeared on Saturday Night Live on February 28, 2015; they performed the singles "Gimme All Your Love" and "Don't Wanna Fight".

 The title song, "Sound & Color", was used in the final episode of the first season of Mr. Robot.

 In 2017, the song "This Feeling" was used in the first season of the HBO miniseries Big Little Lies, and in 2019, it was used in the end scene of the final episode of the British TV show Fleabag.
 The song "Sound & Color" was used in the end credits of the 2019 film Waves, directed by Trey Edward Shults and produced by A24.
 "Don't Wanna Fight" was used in the 2019 film Just Mercy.